STAFF AND BOARD MEMBERS

 Secretary and Board Member

 Chel's professional background and career have been in plant ecology and conservation.
-A resident of Cook County since 1974, she's been part of many local and statewide nonprofit Boards and advisory committees focused on the arts, conservation, land use and water quality.
+A resident of Cook County since 1974, she's been part of many local and statewide nonprofit boards and advisory committees focused on the arts, conservation, land use and water quality.
 She is co-author of North Shore - A Natural History of Minnesota’s Superior Coast.
 She with lives with her husband in greater Hovland, where they have been very satisfied alternative energy system (PV) users since 1997.
 Given the relationship between energy production and use and the land and waters that sustain us all, she is committed to working with the community to advance local awareness and action for a transition to clean energy, energy conservation and greater energy independence.

-Staff: CCLEP Coordinator
+Staff: CCLEP Executive Director

 Board Vice President